Suitable for flexible internal wiring where heat resistance, soft bending and equipment routing are important.

 Common procurement questions

-These answers are written for engineers, contractors, distributors and procurement teams preparing a ZION cable inquiry.
+These answers are written for engineers, contractors, distributors and procurement teams preparing a ZION high temperature cable inquiry.

-Start with continuous operating temperature, heat spikes, cable movement and abrasion exposure.
-Then choose the material family and model that gives suitable margin.
+Start with continuous operating temperature, peak heat, cable movement and abrasion exposure.
+Then choose the insulation material and product model that gives suitable safety margin for the actual route.

 Is silicone cable enough for ovens and heaters?